 Some companies are beginning to respond to evidence of fatigue due to presence-based working, recognising the encroachment on productive capacity.
 Enabling staff to choose the periods when they are most productive by blocking out ‘thinking time’ is one policy being adopted.
 Protecting productive time is important for everyone, but the jury is out over which is optimal - letting individuals or the company decide when to do it.
 Late last year Google announced a 'no meetings week' giving the entire workforce advance notice to gear up to a week of productivity.
 Allowing individual staff to set aside block out periods unilaterally may not work unless teams act collectively.

-Managers are used to being co-located with their employees and seeing all the information about what and how they are doing in real time.
+Team leaders are used to being co-located with their employees and seeing all the information about what and how they are doing in real time.
 Until the pandemic, work was a place, where you had to be seen to belong.
 That regime has been completely disrupted.
 People want to return to the office but for less time than before, so businesses will need to adapt to new ways of working as the visibility of team members will vary on any given day.

 Recasting work as types of activity, rather than a place makes it easier to subject traditional methods of working to process innovation.
 How we work should not be exempt from the broader process of change and adaptation to novelties.
 If companies are to remain agile, and continue to serve client relationships efficiently, they need to remain open to rethinking the optimal way to get things done.
 In the words of Peter Drucker, “the greatest danger in times of turbulence is not the turbulence; it is to act with yesterday’s logic.”